absmach/supermq-docs/docs/api.md

 {
   "id": "2766ae94-9a08-4418-82ce-3b91cf2ccd3e",
   "owner_id": "94939159-d129-4f17-9e4e-cc2d615539d7",
-  "name": "testgroup",
+  "name": "Security Engineers",
-  "description": "test group description", "created_at": "2023-06-15T09:41:42.860481Z",
+  "description": "This group would be responsible for securing the platform.", "created_at": "2023-06-15T09:41:42.860481Z", "updated_at": "0001-01-01T00:00:00Z",
-  "updated_at": "0001-01-01T00:00:00Z",
   "status": "enabled"